-Also known as a persistent overlay image, this block file works as a companion to your Ubuntu Live Bootable USB.
+Also known as a persistent overlay images, block files work as a companion to your Ubuntu Live Bootable USB.
 Allowing the Live system to act similar to a full installation.
 With some exceptions like not being able to perform system and kernel updates, as those are

 Casper-RW Persistent File Creator

 Download and launch the Casper-RW Creator

-Note: The persistent file will be stored at the root of the drive.
+Note: The persistent block file or overlay image will be stored at the root of the drive.
 However, you can move it around later to fit your needs.

 Proceed to create a persistent file using the following easy steps;